ptoulouse/docker-logitechmediaserver/README.md

     # uncomment the following lines if using the MusicIP Container
     # depends_on :
     #   - musicip
+    # Some plugins require the container to run in host mode (e.g. Spotty,
+    # Shairtunes 2W).
+Uncomment the following line if required.
+    # network_mode: "host"
 ```
 ## Parameters
 |**Parameter**                |**Description**                                                 |